6 Best Website Blockers for Mac for Productivity & Parental Control

 - Might damage system files

-SelfControl is a free website blocker for Mac.
-It’s designed to help users stay focused by temporarily blocking distracting websites.
-If you are a parent who wants to always prevent your children from accessing inappropriate websites, this tool is not a good choice.
+SelfControl is a free website blocker for Mac, which helps you stay focused by temporarily blocking distracting websites.
+If you are a parent who wants to always block access to certain inappropriate websites on your child's Mac, it is not a good choice.

 This tool provides two modes: Blocklist (default) and Allowlist.
 You can manually add specific websites to the Blocklist.
 It also provides two lists of websites (a few social media websites and news websites) for you to import to the Blocklist.
-You can use the Allowlist mode to block all websites except the ones specified by you.
+But the Allowlist mode is more recommended if you want to boost productivity.

-Select an amount of time and click Start, and this tool will block websites during this period of time.
-The minimum amount of time allowed is 1 minute and the maximum is 24 hours.
+To use the tool, just select an amount of time.
+Click Start.
+It will block the websites during this period of time.
+The minimum amount of time you are able to set is 1 minute.
+While the maximum is 24 hours.
 Once the blocking starts, you can’t undo it, not even by restarting your Mac or uninstalling SelfControl.
-However, the blocking can be effortlessly bypassed by using a VPN.
+However, the blocking can still be bypassed by using a VPN.

 It’s worth mentioning that SelfControl works via certain system files in macOS.
 There’s a possibility that it might damage these files.